drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/07.orders/03.customize-order-receipt-emails/docs.md

 The default `commerce-order-receipt.html.twig` can be found in the `commerce_order` module.

-The email can be customized by overriding the Twig template into your theme or in your custom module.
+The email can be customized by overriding the Twig template into your theme.

+Or in your custom module:

+Copy `commerce-order-receipt.html.twig` to your modules `templates/` directory and rename to `my-module-order-receipt`.

+Then register it in `my_module.module`.

 ```php
 /**